Rishit-dagli/Rishit-dagli.github.io/_posts/2025-10-05-geometry-of-motion.md

 If we use $H = f_{g_{\text{Lorentzian}}}$ to generate flows we obtain the Lorentzian geodesics.
 The initial condition we have is $((x, t), (p,s))$, the norm $$\|p\|^2 - s^2 = -m^2$$ may be positive (space-like), negative (time-like), or zero (light-like).
 If you have read the popular book, "A Brief History of Time" by Hawking, you might find much of this familiar.
 You can interpret this flow as follows, again shamelessly copied from "A Brief History of Time".

-{% include image.html url="/assets/diff-geometry/light-cone-light.png" dark_url="/assets/diff-geometry/light-cone-dark.png" description="The light cone." %}
+{% include image.html url="/assets/diff-geometry/light-cone-light.png" dark_url="/assets/diff-geometry/light-cone-dark.png" description="The light cone (shamelessly copied from A Brief History of Time)." %}

 Generally, given a state $(x, t), (p,s)$ with timelike momentum ( $\|p\|^2 - s^2 < 0$) we have the mass of the state to be $m = \sqrt{-(\|p\|^2 - s^2)}$.
 It is very interesting that the only thing we need to do for incorporating relativity is enlarge the phase space by two dimensions and use the Lorentzian metric which is still quadratic.
 But the Lorentzian metric is not positive definite, so instead of having unit cospheres which are compact ({% include figref.html id="fig:cosphere" %}) they will look like hyperboloids and be non-compact.

 What this means is if $X=\mathbb{R}^3$, $g_X = dx^2 + dy^2 + dz^2$ then the system $(\hat{X} = \mathbb{R}^3 \times \mathbb{R}, g_{\text{Lorentzian}}=g_X - dt^2)$ has an enlarged group of symmetries including the famous Poincaré group (translation in space and time, rotations in space, and boosts, or changes in velocity).
 This would look like $SO(3, 1)\ltimes \mathbb{R}^4$ where $\ltimes$ is the semidirect product; these all preserve the Lorentzian metric.

 ## References and Footnotes

+[^fn-pre-req]: Even if you think you are a bit fuzzy on some of them, you should be able to go through them as they appear in the article.

 [^fn-projection]: Why is there a projection?
 By how we built the state space, a point of $T^\*X$ is a pair $(q,p)$ with $q\in X$ and $p$ a covector at $q$.
 So there is a natural "forgetful" map that just returns the base point: $\pi(q,p)=q$.
 In the case $T^\*S^1\cong S^1\times\mathbb{R}$, this is simply the first coordinate.